 - Red Wine: Dry red wine, like Merlot or Cabernet, adds a lot of depth to this homemade stroganoff, but feel free to use additional stock in place of red wine.
 A dry Marsala wine also works great with the flavors of the stroganoff.

-- Sour Cream: To finish the stroganoff, I recommend stirring in sour cream or plain yogurt to give this dish a creamy finish.
+- Sour Cream: To finish the stroganoff, I recommend stirring in sour cream or plain Greek yogurt to give this dish a creamy finish.

 How to Make Instant Pot Stroganoff

-While this recipe for Instant Pot Beef Stroganoff s incredibly simple to make, if you are unfamiliar with cooking in an instant pot or the functions of your instant pot, be sure to start with How to Use an Instant Pot for the best results on this and future recipes.
+While this recipe for Instant Pot Beef Stroganoff is incredibly simple to make, if you are unfamiliar with cooking in an instant pot or the functions of your instant pot, be sure to start with How to Use an Instant Pot for the best results on this and future recipes.

 - Turn Instant Pot to saute, add the oil, and allow to heat for a couple of minutes